-Hill Hardy Rosemary is a woody herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
-The fragrant dark green needle-like leaves are usually harvested from early summer to early fall.
-The leaves have a savory taste and a distinctive fragrance.
+Rosemary is a woody herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+The fragrant grayish green needle-like leaves are usually harvested from early to mid summer.
+The leaves have a sharp taste and a pungent fragrance.